digris/doc-openbroadcast-platform/source/application/upload/index.rst

 .. figure:: img/media-card-overview.png

-The appearance of the card and the information inside will vary depending on the result of the analysis that occurred during the upload.
+The appearance of the card may vary depending on the result of the analysis.
 Visit the :ref:`uploading files <upload-new-upload-upload-file>` guide for more details.

 Below the most common elements.